carlosedp/carlosedp.github.com/about/index.markdown

 <img src="/images/Me2.jpg" alt="Me" width=150px class="right">

-Hi!
 My name is Carlos Eduardo.
-I'm a Brazilian developer and tech enthusiast from Brazil working at a major mobile phone carrier.
+I'm a Brazilian developer and tech enthusiast currently working at a major mobile phone carrier.

 My great passion is write software, fiddling with new technologies and trying to keep up to the latest gadgets available.